polichtm/MCW-Azure-Stack/Hands-on lab/HOL step by step - Azure Stack - Operations.md

     > **Note:** Make sure NOT to use the Azure Stack user portal URL in this case

-1. In the Azure Stack user portal, click **Get a subscription** on the dashboard.
+1. In the Azure Stack user portal, select **Get a subscription** on the dashboard.

 1. On the Get a subscription blade, in the Display name text box, type **Contoso-user1-subscription1**

-1. Click **Select an offer**.
+1.  select **Select an offer**.

-1. On the Choose an offer blade, click the name of the Contoso delegated offer created earlier in this exercise.
+1. On the Choose an offer blade, select the name of the Contoso delegated offer created earlier in this exercise.

-1. Click **Create**.
+1.  select **Create**.

 1. In the message box **Your subscription has been created.
-You must refresh the portal to start using your subscription**, click **Refresh**.
+You must refresh the portal to start using your subscription**, select **Refresh**.

 ### Task 11: Sign up for the delegated provider's offer (as a Fabrikam user)